 "Contract Price" shall mean collectively, the Demand Charges, the Energy Charges, the Fixed O&M Charges, and the Start-Up Charges as set forth in Article 4 and on Exhibit A hereto.

-"Contract Quantity" shall mean the amount set forth in Section 3.1().
+"Contract Quantity" shall mean the amount set forth in Section 3.1(b).

 "Contract Term" shall mean the term specified in Section 2.1.